If there was a Goddess of cakes, she’d be Viennese. And her temple would be a Konditorei in Vienna.

 So how can you tell if you’re in an actual Konditorei, rather than a traditional coffee house?
 One or more of the following clues should help:

-- The first thing you see on entering is a display counter full of cakes, pastries and similar, but often boxes of chocolates, too.
+- The first thing you see on entering is usually a display counter full of cakes, pastries and similar, but often boxes of chocolates, too.
 The variety and creativity on show can be quite breathtaking (and fattening)

 - The ambience may be a little noisier than in a coffee house, with fewer tables occupied by just one individual.
 You come here for cake and company